-What is the cost for online and blended learning courses?
+What is the cost of online or hybrid courses?

 Can I go at my own pace?

-Yes and no. Students will be expected to log in several times a week to participate in discussion boards or listen to lectures.
-Students can choose to “attend class” by simply logging into the course any time that works best for them during the day or night.
-However, the assignments, discussions and tests will have due dates by which they need to be completed.
+- Students are expected to log into Brightspace by D2L several times a week to participate in discussion boards or listen to lectures.
 Students can work at their own pace within the schedule of assignments and due dates set by their instructor.
-Some of the coursework, such as reading assignments, essays and projects, can be done offline.
 Course requirements will be specified by each individual instructor and the needs of the subject matter.

-The academic rigor, course objectives and goals in an online course are the same as its on-campus counterpart.
-The expectations are similar in online classrooms for completing lessons, assignments and tasks.
-However, these activities are performed from a distance and completed in electronic formats, rather than in classrooms on campus.
-For example, class discussions are conducted through electronic forums, lectures are either posted and read or recorded and listened to, and tests are taken and submitted electronically.
+- The academic rigor, course objectives and goals in an online course are the same as its on-campus counterpart.
+The expectations are similar in online course rooms for completing lessons, assignments and tasks.
+However, these activities are performed from a distance and completed in electronic formats, rather than in courtrooms on campus.
+For example, course discussions are conducted through electronic forums, lectures are either posted and read or recorded and listened to, and tests are taken and submitted electronically.